kalyansaikia/Getting_and_Cleaning_Data_PROJECT/README.md

 ## FILES available in the repository

  1. **R source code** ("run_analysis.R") which is used to collect, clean and modify the collected data to create the final tidy dataset.
+The codes first download the raw datafiles, unzipp the folder, merge files, clean the merged file and finally modify the variables names to make the final dataset a tidy one.
  2. **A "README.md"** file providing introduction of the repository.
  3. **A Codebook** (codebook.md) on the dataset listing all the steps and description of the variables.